oracle/pgql-lang/pages/pgql-1.1-spec.md

 - _timestamp_ values can be compared to _timestamp with timezone_ values

 To compare such _time(stamp) with timezone_ values to other time(stamp) values (with or without timezone), values are first normalized to have the same timezone, before they are compared.
 Comparison with other operand type combinations, such as dates and timestamp, is not possible.
-However, it is possible to [cast](#explicit-type-conversion-cast) between e.g. dates and timestamps.
+However, it is possible to cast between e.g. dates and timestamps (see [Explicit Type Conversion (CAST)](#explicit-type-conversion-cast)).

 ### Operator Precedence